But First We Brunch!

 Substitutions & variations

-If you are lactose intolerant, gluten-free, or trying to eat more plant based foods, here are a few ideas to make this recipe work.
+If you are lactose intolerant, gluten-free, or trying to eat more plant based foods, here are a few ideas to make this the perfect breakfast for you.

 • Gluten-free dough - I know that Whole Foods carries gluten-free crescent rolls and puff pastry, so you can give them a try.